-- 5.1.2.6 The LTC balise group sends an immediate level transition order to level 2 to cancel a previously received announcement to level STM and is put in tracks diverging from the ETCS border, if needed.
+- 5.1.2.6 The LTC balise group sends an immediate level transition order to level 2 to cancel a previously received announcement to level NTC by balises and is put in tracks diverging from the ETCS border, if needed.
 The LTC must be located within the announced distance to the border, as otherwise the train will perform the transition after having travelled the announced distance.
 Note that this location must also consider the accumulated odometer inaccuracy onboard the train and the LTC should be read even before the driver is requested to acknowledge the transition.
-For announcements made by the RBC, the RBC could also revoke the transition order, but the LTC can still be used for redundancy. - 5.1.2.7 The LTA2 balise group contains a transition announcement to level STM allowing the STM to change to state Hot Standby if no other level transition announcement has been received and the train is running in SR either after SoM or using Override EoA.
-The LTA2 is primarily foreseen for degraded situations, but it will also add redundancy to the announcement given by the LTA or the RBC and increase the accuracy of the odometer. - 5.1.2.8 The distance D2 between the LTA2 balise group and the LTO balise group depends on the time required for the STM to reach the state HS, the SR speed, the requirement to read national system trackside equipment when the STM is in state HS and if this situation is regarded as a normal or degraded situation; in addition see 5.3.1.2.
+For announcements made by the RBC, the RBC should cancel the transition order, but the LTC can still be used for redundancy. - 5.1.2.7 The LTA2 balise group contains a transition announcement to level NTC allowing the STM to change to state Hot Standby if no other level transition announcement has been received and the train is running in SR either after SoM or using Override EoA.
+The LTA2 is primarily foreseen for degraded situations, but it will also add redundancy to the announcement given by the LTA and increase the accuracy of the odometer.
+The LTA2 is only needed if the national system requires in degraded situations to read national system trackside equipment having the STM in state HS. - 5.1.2.8 Note that in case the STM uses packet 44 and the STM is in state CS passing the LTO, e.g. by not using/reading LTA and LTA2, the national data in packet 44 sent together with the LTO is anyway used by the onboard according to [SS026] 4.8.1.3. - 5.1.2.9 The distance D2 between the LTA2 balise group and the LTO balise group depends on the time required for the STM to reach the state HS, the SR speed and if this situation is regarded as a normal or degraded situation; in addition see 5.3.1.2.